Skip to content

 Apprentice Smith Smithing, Tinkering workshop access, repair flow familiarity, starter tool quality bump

-Starting Town and Contact Rules
+Starting Village and Contact Rules

 Every new character should begin with: